Academic / Course information - Quality Assurance

 Formalizing the agreements, transcript & credit transfer

-All three parties, the student, the research project supervisor and the home institution, will have to agree on what the examination requirements are for receiving ECTS-credits and on how the credits are transferred.
+All four parties, the student, the student's home institution, the research project supervisor and the host institution, will have to agree on what the examination requirements are for receiving ECTS-credits and on how the credits are transferred.
 All this is to be formalized in the EuroScholars Learning Agreement that will also include information on the personal learning goals of the student.

 There are several standard elements in the curriculum regardless of the host university: